finnhodgkin/learn-phoenix-todo-example/README.md

 ### Add an authentication router scope

-Ueberauth comes with a bunch of pre-configured stuff that handles the actual OAuth handshake, but we still need to tell our router that Ueberauth exists, and also how to handle authentication.
+Ueberauth comes with a bunch of pre-configured stuff that handles the actual OAuth handshake, but you still need to tell the router that Ueberauth exists, and also how to handle authentication.

 First `require` Ueberauth just after `use PtodosWeb, :router` at the top of the router.
 If you're coming from the land of Node.js then this may look familiar :sparkles:

-Next add an Auth scope:
+Add an Auth scope:

 ```elixir
 scope "/auth", PtodosWeb do